Our campaign for musical life in the West Midlands

 Mirga Gražinytė-Tyla, Osborn Music Director

-2020 marks our centenary.
-We are launching this five-year, £12.5 million fundraising campaign, of which £4.7 million has already been raised, to ensure the orchestra’s recovery from the Covid-19 crisis, and to redefine our future for the benefit of everyone across Birmingham and the West Midlands.
-During the campaign we also aim to secure 250 new legacy pledges to ensure the orchestra's longer term future.
+2020 marked our centenary.
+To celebrate, we launced this five-year, £12.5 million fundraising campaign, of which £5 million has already been raised, to ensure the orchestra’s recovery from the Covid-19 crisis, and to redefine our future for the benefit of everyone across Birmingham and the West Midlands.
+During the campaign we also aim to secure 250 new legacy pledges to ensure the orchestra's longer-term future.

 The campaign is structured in two phases: